Installation

 For

 git/unstable/igc variants the first build will fail and report the expected hash.
-Re-run with --argstr hash "sha256-..." (or edit emacs.nix to pin it).Running
+Re-run with --argstr hash "sha256-..." (or edit emacs.nix to pin it).Installing from a Consumer Flake

 Jotain is designed to be launched out of its own checkout via--init-directory, so it never touches ~/.emacs.d.